-Students graduating with a degree are assessed a \$135 graduation fee whether or not they attend graduation.
+Graduating students are assessed a \$145 graduation fee whether or not they attend graduation.

-Refund Policy
+Tuition Rebate and Refund Policy

 Because of changes in federal regulations governing the return of federal student aid (Title IV) funds for withdrawn students, the tuition rebate and refund policy has changed from that of recent years.
 The following rules became effective on July 1, 2000.